Process Diagrams: Why they are important & examples to get you started

 Flowchart stencils may be outdated, but the concept of visualizing program flow and logic remains crucial in computer programming.

-The following example shows the first activity of an Incident Managment process.
+The following example shows the first activity of an Incident Management process.

 Click to download the full Incident Management Process Workflow Diagram